 What is visual vertigo?
 Visual vertigo was defined by Professor Bronstein in 1995 as being a ‘syndrome where symptoms are triggered or exacerbated in situations involving rich visual conflict or intense visual stimulation.

 What causes visual vertigo?
 The symptoms may develop a few days or weeks following an acute peripheral vestibular (inner ear, balance organ) disorder.
 Which would be experienced as spinning dizziness also known as rotatory vertigo.
 Visual problems may also cause visual vertigo or reduced sensory information from the body’s skin, ligaments muscles, tendons, or joints.
 Patients with a vestibular disorder and who develop a visual dependence are more likely to develop visual vertigo.

-There are two main reasons as to why visual vertigo and motion sensitivity occur;
+There are two main reasons why visual vertigo and motion sensitivity occur;

 Motion sensitivity and visual vertigo are due to a sensory conflict or mismatch between the visual, vestibular, and somatosensory systems.
 It is thought that there is a possible discrepancy between what the person expected and the external information received.

 The combination of a vestibular disorder and subsequent visual dependence is what causes visual vertigo.

-Both result in visual/motion sensitivity, both result from being over-reliant on visual information and a mismatch of information in the balance system.
+Both result in visual/motion sensitivity, and both result from being over-reliant on visual information and a mismatch of information in the balance system.

 There are several causes of visual vertigo/motion sensitivity symptoms: Benign paroxysmal positional vertigo (BPPV), labyrinthitis, vestibular neuritis, Meniere’s Disease, migraine-related vertigo, head injury, post-concussive, and cervicogenic dizziness/ whiplash-associated dizziness, just to name a few.